-A summary of the published results and assets, liabilities and non-controlling interests of the Group for the last five financial years, as extracted from the audited financial statements, is set out on page 138.
+A summary of the published results and assets, liabilities and non-controlling interests of the Group for the last five financial years, as extracted from the audited financial statements, is set out on page 136.
 This summary does not form part of the audited financial statements.

-Share capital, Options, warrants and convertible bonds
+Share capital, share options, warrants and convertible bonds

-Details of movements in the Options during the Year are set out in note 27 to the financial statements.
 There were no movements in the share capital of the Company during the Year.